uzh/z-pool-tool/doc/ARCHITECTURE.md

 * With increasing traffic, the application can be running on multiple physical hosts behind a load balancer since the processes are stateless

 ### Availability (e.g. uptime, downtime, scheduled maintenance, 24x7, 99.9%, etc)
+* Scheduled maintance should notify users
 - TODO What do we want to define for the system?
-Best-effort up-time? [andy]
+Best-effort up-time? [steering committee]

 ### Authentication
 - The default way of authentication is by providing an email address and a password